mpaviotti/mpaviotti.github.com/index.markdown

 pages Research Proposal.

-If you are interested in doing a PhD in Functional Programming, Type Theory and/or Category Theory, please send me via email before applying.
+If you are interested in doing a PhD in Functional Programming, Type Theory and/or Category Theory, please send me an email before applying.
 Your research proposal should be tailored to my [research topics]({% link research.markdown
 %}).